March 7, 2018

 Additionally, their “Scenario B” description was self-contradictory.
 They wrote that it was for, “decreasing trace gas growth rates, such that the annual increase of the greenhouse climate forcing remains approximately constant at the present level.”
 But, of course, if GHG growth rates had decreased, then the annual increase of greenhouse forcing would have also decreased.↑

 In fact, it wasn't just their temperature projections which were wrong.
-Despite soaring CO2 emissions, even CO2 levels nevertheless rose more slowly than their “scenario A” prediction, because of the strong negative feedbacks which curbed CO2 level increases, a factor which Hansen et al did not anticipate.↑
+Despite soaring CO2 emissions, even CO2 levels nevertheless rose more slowly than their “scenario A” prediction, because of the strong negative feedbacks which curbed CO2 level increases, a factor which Hansen et al did not anticipate.
+Although CO2 emissions increased by an average of 1.97%/year, CO2 levels increased by only about 0.5%/year.↑

 In other words, Hansen et al 1988 was wildly wrong about almost everything.†